Low-noise Fourier Transform Spectroscopy Enabled by Superconducting On-Chip Filterbank Spectrometers: Introduction

 The number of MKIDs that can be fielded to a focal plane requires navigating a balance between the number of tones that can be read out on a single line and the thermal loading caused by these lines to the focal plane and their signal amplification~\cite{Sinclair2022}.
 The readout performance itself is largely dictated by the total power that can be divided and delivered to each tone while retaining sufficient signal-to-noise when read out by an analogue-to-digital converter~\cite{McHugh2012}.
 Significant advances in MKID detector counts are often a result of generational improvements in digital signal processing hardware and/or increases in detector responsivity that alleviate the level of amplification necessary.
 This provides an additional challenge for FBSs as increasing the resolution of a spectrometer results in a decreased spectral bandwidth, thereby increasing the detector sensitivity requirements to be photon-noise-limited.
 Fig.~\ref{fig:DetCount} demonstrates a rough trend in the progress of detector counts fielded to astronomical instruments which suggests that the technological developments needed to achieve the detector counts required for even modest arrays of medium-resolution FBSs may require $\sim$10--25 years.

 FBSs also experience a loss in the total efficiency of a filterbank spectrometer due to the dielectric loss tangent of the materials used in the superconducting circuitry.
 This loss is augmented at higher spectrometer resolutions.
 Fig.~\ref{fig:DielectricLoss} shows that the efficiency of a single half-wave filter drops significantly with tan$\delta$ and as the designed resolution increases.
-For an FBS employing similar SiN to what was used in the South Pole Telescope \textit{Shirokoff} Line Intensity Mapper (SPT-SLIM), sufficiently low loss to allow scaling to $R\sim1000$ has not been demonstrated ~\cite{Pan2023,Gethin2024PHD}.
+For an FBS employing similar SiN to what was used in the South Pole Telescope Shirokoff Line Intensity Mapper (SPT-SLIM), sufficiently low loss to allow scaling to $R\sim1000$ has not been demonstrated ~\cite{Pan2023,Gethin2024PHD}.
 Low-loss dielectrics, such as $a$-SiC:H, have been demonstrated to have sufficiently low loss in the $\sim$1\,mm regime to significantly reduce this efficiency issue but have yet to be incorporated into multipixel FBSs~\cite{Buijtendorp2022}.

 The fabrication of FBSs also becomes a significant barrier to reaching $R\sim1000$.
-For mm wavelengths, an R$\sim$1000 FBS would require feature variation that is less than 50\,nm.
-While this level of accuracy has been successful in the fabrication of a single FBS, scaling these techniques across an array of several hundred to thousand FBSs has yet to be demonstrated~\cite{Thoen2022}.
+In a typical lumped-element arrangement, the central frequency of FBS spectral channels is largely dictated by the length of the half-wave filter~\cite{Gethin2024PHD}.
+Thus, this imposes a limit on fabrication tolerances to develop a spectrometer that can effectively and efficiently sample a given spectral bandpass.
+For mm wavelengths, an R$\sim$1000 FBS would require feature variation that is less than $\sim$50\,nm~\cite{Thoen2022}.
+While this level of accuracy has been successful in the fabrication of a single FBS, scaling these techniques across an array of several hundred to thousand FBSs has yet to be demonstrated.

 As a consequence of all of these challenges, FBSs that are currently being deployed have spectral resolving powers ranging from $R\sim100-700$ and only a few spatial/spectral pixels (1-15).
 To achieve an effective mapping spectrometer capable of $R\sim1000$ in the near term, we propose coupling a high-$R$ FTS with an FBS serving as a post-dispersing mechanism.